Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

-The description of the corresponding normal bundles is just as in Martin's paper \cite{SM}, using the line bundles corresponding to the weights for the action of $T^H$ on $\Lie(H)/\liet^H_\CC$. \begin{defi} \begin{enumerate} \item For a weight $\a$ of $T_\CC^H$ let $\CC_\a$ denote the corresponding $1$-dimensional complex representation of $T^H$ and let
+The description of the relationships between (orbifold) tangent bundles is just as in Martin's paper \cite{SM}, using the line bundles corresponding to the weights for the action of $T^H$ on $\Lie(H)/\liet^H_\CC$. \begin{definition} (i) For a weight $\a$ of $T_\CC^H$ let $\CC_\a$ denote the corresponding $1$-dimensional complex representation of $T^H$ and let